- Fundraising & Support

 How to Build a Gaming Ecosystem [Wamda Debates]

-This is the third post in a new content series called Wamda Debates.
+This is the third post in a content series called Wamda Debates.
 Every other week, the Wamda team debates a topic, industry, or challenge in the Arab world to identify trends, solutions, and remaining gaps and brainstorm ways to address them.

 In today's world, building and distributing a game is simpler than it's ever been, thanks to the spread of mobile phones and social platforms.